-But that’s not all, as you can also use your account to withdraw your money from merchant accounts like PayPal.
+But that’s not all, as you can also use your account to withdraw your money from merchant accounts like Stripe, PayPal or Amazon Pay.

-The beauty of this is that you can use Wise to convert your earnings to your local currency.
-This means you’ll get the fairest, mid-market exchange rate – rather than losing money to the rate mark-up applied by services such as PayPal.
+The beauty of this is that you can use Wise Business to convert your earnings to your local currency.
+This means you’ll get the fairest, mid-market exchange rate – rather than losing money to the rate mark-up applied by services such as PayPal³.

 Online businesses and retailers have a huge amount of choice when it comes to payment processing and merchant accounts.
 In fact, there’s so much choice that it can be a little overwhelming.

 And even though Wise Business is not a payment gateway, you can receive international payments with Wise's account details for 10 different currencies.

 Hopefully, this guide has laid out a few of your best options for accepting payments online.
 We’ve covered convenience, costs, security, how to get set up and some of the main providers to look out for.

 There’s no one perfect solution though.
 What works for one business may not be the right choice for yours.
 It’s important to find the setup that works best for your business, budget and of course, your customers.

 Sources checked on 14/09/2023.